BridgeUP STEM Scholars

 • Is 13 years of age or older at the time of application submission.

-• Is able to commute to the Georgia Tech campus for the summer coding course and the after-school research internship during the 2023-2024 academic year.
-Please note that MARTA passes and campus parking garage passes will be provided to Scholars.
-If you have any transportation barriers, please note them in the application so we can work with you to alleviate transportation barriers as much as possible.
+• Is able to commute to the Georgia Tech campus for the summer coding course and the after-school research class during the 2025-2026 academic year.

 • Does not have extensive coding experience.